 According to previous customer reviews, setting up the AcuRite Weather device with a cloud was a strenuous and time-taking job.
 The previous server was SmartHub AcuRite Access replaced.
 Just keep in mind that you’ll be needing to set up Access as the final step.

 Furthermore, All-in-one sensor suites tend to be quite frustrating.
 But if you purchase the Wind Extension Kit, you can separate the anemometer and the wind wane from the sensor suite itself.
 This is pretty easy to do.
-Moreover, it will give you more valid wind readings because you can locate those instruments at a height that’s closer to where wind measurements are taken universally, at Weather centres, etc. Depending on the accessories you buy, it would take around an hour to an hour and a half.
+Moreover, it will give you more valid wind readings because you can locate those instruments at a height that’s closer to where wind measurements are taken universally, at Weather centers, etc. Depending on the accessories you buy, it would take around an hour to an hour and a half.

 The Atlas Weather Station has pretty decent connectivity when you consider the transmission range and the sensor suite’s location.
-It can transmit data from up to 330 Meters above eye-level, depending on how many obstructions or construction materials are present in the way.
+It can transmit data from up to 330 Meters above eye level, depending on how many obstructions or construction materials are present in the way.

 A good idea would be to connect the Access device to the My AcuRite device online.
 Your weather data is easily accessible on your PC, Tablet or even your mobile phone.
 You even have the option to change weather configurations to the conditions you set.
 There are pre-existing weather stations that often charge you extra.